salakis/ssss/README.md

 ## Example

+First, download the script using wget and make it executable.

+`wget https://raw.githubusercontent.com/salakis/ssss/master/ssss.sh && chmod +x ssss.sh`

+Then, run it as root with all relevant variables.

 `sudo sh ssss.sh test.domain.com user password` would create a seedbox on the `test.domain.com` with the username `user` and password `password`.